pimutils/vdirsyncer/docs/ssl-tutorial.rst

       ...
       verify_fingerprint = "94:FD:7A:CB:50:75:A4:69:82:0A:F8:23:DF:07:FC:69:3E:CD:90:CA"

-  Using it will effectively set ``verify=False``.
+  Using it will implicitly set ``verify=False``, which means that the pinned certificate doesn't have to be by a trusted CA to be accepted by vdirsyncer.

 .. _ssl-cas:

 Trusted CAs
 -----------

-As said, vdirsyncer uses the requests_ library for such parts, which, by default, `uses its own set of trusted CAs
+As said, vdirsyncer uses the requests_ library, which, by default, `uses its own set of trusted CAs
 <http://www.python-requests.org/en/latest/user/advanced/#ca-certificates>`_.

 However, the actual behavior depends on how you have installed it.
 Some Linux